sigstore/root-signing/KEYHOLDER.md

 error: connecting to pscs: the Smart card resource manager is not running
 ```

-then run the following to start the pcsc daemon:
+then run the following to start the pcsc daemon (note: this may require root access):
 ```
 systemctl start pcscd.service
 systemctl enable pcscd.service